-IOC president quickly corrects slip up in Olympic pep talk
+IOC’s Bach slips up and refers to Japanese as ‘Chinese’

 A small group of protesters gathered Saturday outside Bach’s hotel carrying placards that said he was unwelcome in Tokyo.

-Bach and the IOC have been criticized for pressing ahead with the Olympics during the pandemic amid polls that show — depending how the question is phrased — that 50-80% oppose the Olympics taking place.
+Organizers have been criticized for pressing ahead with the Olympics during the pandemic amid polls that show — depending how the question is phrased — that 50-80% oppose the Olympics taking place.

 The IOC gets almost 75% of its income from selling broadcast rights, and estimates suggest a cancellation could have endangered $3 billion to $4 billion in income.
 Japan has officially spent $15.4 billion on the Olympics, and government audits say it is much more.
 All but $6.7 billion is public money.